Proposal

 A Cookie Cutter Proposal

-- Write a generic introduction, but not being specific about the talk
+- Writing a generic introduction without being specific about the talk

-- No clear outline on how the talk would be delivered
+- Not outlining how the talk will be delivered

 Proposal Status: Not Accepted